 What do they NEED to buy?

-Hiring in someone from industry, who may or may not have a track record of selling services, is always a gamble for a firm.
-Every firm knows that it will take time for you to build up your client portfolio.
-If they can’t charge you out during this time you become a very expensive overhead.
-Therefore, take your time to truly understand your firm’s strategy.
+Hiring someone from industry, who may or may not have a track record of selling services, is always a gamble for a firm.
+Every firm knows it will take time to build up your client portfolio.
+If they can’t charge you out during this time, you become a very expensive overhead.
+Therefore, take your time to understand your firm’s strategy.
 Why do they want you?
 Or why has a vacancy arisen?
-The more aligned your expertise – both technical and sector – to the firm’s future strategy, the stronger the likelihood that both you and your potential firm will prosper if you join them.
+The more aligned your expertise – technical and sector – to the firm’s future strategy, the stronger the likelihood that you and your potential firm will prosper if you join them.

 How best can I illustrate my potential to bring in work to the interviewing panel

-Much of any business case is written on the assumption that you WILL bring in work.
-If you don’t have a track record of bringing in work this is a difficult one.
-Most people in industry don’t need to sell in your current role, therefore, it is becomes tough to evidence your ability to sell.
-Therefore, the way to handle this one is to demonstrate what you have been doing in the last 6-12 months to increase your external/internal market value (deepening network, strengthening personal brand as an expert) and show them a detailed personal marketing plan of what services you want to develop, the opportunities you are aware for these, and the access you have to decision makers within the companies or sectors they are interested in developing.
-The Go-To Expert is a great road-map and step-by-step process to follow to build up your external market value.
-If your current role within industry relies on your selling your expertise internally, it may be possible to demonstrate you can sell externally.
-This can be very helpful when it comes to writing your business case.
-If you went to a Big4 or Magic Circle firm, much of your success would be partly due to selling your expertise internally within the wider firm and sector team.
+Much of any Partner Business Case is written assuming you WILL bring in work.
+If you don’t have a track record of bringing in work, this is difficult.
+Most people in industry don’t need to sell in their current role; therefore, it becomes tough to evidence your ability to sell.
+Therefore, the way to handle this one is to demonstrate what you have been doing in the last 6-12 months to increase your external/internal market value (deepening your network, strengthening your personal brand as an expert) and show them a detailed personal marketing plan of what services you want to develop, the opportunities you are aware for these, and the access you have to decision makers within the companies or sectors they are interested in developing.

-When it comes to your business case for partner it is all about the content of your little black book AND how well your sector expertise fits the strategy of the firm going forward.
+Regarding your Business Case for partner it is all about the content of your little black book AND how well your sector expertise fits the firm’s strategy going forward.